paretl/home_infrastructure/README.md

 I installed 2 Debian Desktop on it to simplify the configuration for the first setup.

+## How to use

+You can take piece of code for your scripts or you can use this repository as it currently exists.

+The only script to modify is `deployment.sh`:
+- Remove tests of environment variables if you don't want to use **Pushover** and **GitHub Actions**
+- Change hostnames of servers and directory names.
+Launch this script.

 ## Access

 I use the domain **louisparet.co** for my web applications.
 But I don't own this domain and I'll never want it.